rainycow/heymax/README.md

 ![Airflow taskgroup](assets/airflow.png)

-5. To stop the Airflow instance, run `astro dev stop` followed by `astro dev kill`.
+5. To stop the Airflow instance, run `astro dev stop`.

-# Spin up Evidence
+# Hosting the dashboard
-Metrics are presented in [Evidence](https://evidence.dev).
+The metrics are presented in [Evidence](https://evidence.dev).

 ## In local environment
 To start Evidence in your local environment, run the following commands.